dotnet/dotnet-monitor/documentation/collectionrules.md

 A rule can describe for which processes that the rule is applied.
 If a discovered process does not match the filters, then the rule is not applied to the process.
 If filters are not configured, the rule is applied to the process.

->**NOTE:** `dotnet monitor` is capable of observing multiple processes simulatenously.
+>**NOTE:** `dotnet monitor` is capable of observing multiple processes simultaneously.
 The filter mechanism for collection rules allows the user to specify which subset of the observed processes that each individual rule should be applied.

 The filter criteria are the same as those used for the [default process](./configuration.md#default-process-configuration) configuration.